Rules and Regulations: Fine Print of Running a Point-of-Care Dispensary

-In the 2000s, declining reimbursements not only drove providers to see more patients for less time, but also seek additional sources of practice revenue; point of care dispensaries were an attractive option.
+In the 2000s, declining reimbursements not only drove providers to see more patients for less time, but also seek additional sources of practice revenue; point-of-care dispensaries were an attractive option.
 Not only could providers increase revenue for the practice with these dispensaries, but also improve therapy adherence and increase patient satisfaction through a cost-effective solution that fit nearly seamlessly into the clinic workflow.

-Despite having been around for more than 30 years in its present form, the number one question asked by dermatologists interested in implementing a point-of-care pharmacy is, “Is it legal?”
+Despite having been around for more than 30 years in its present form, the number one question asked by dermatologists interested in implementing point-of-care dispensing is, “Is it legal?”
 Under the Stark Law, in-office dispensing is acceptable when dispensing is limited to the physician’s own patients within the practice environment, and the medications meet FDA guidelines for repackaging and labeling.

 Requirements by state can vary.
 Some key facts: